qwet11/ChessApplication/README.md

 Some examples of valid chess moves are e4, Nc3, Bxf7, Rad8, and Nbxd7.

-**NOTE:** The current version of this application does not support castling, checks, checkmates, or exporting.
-These functionalities will be added in the future.

 The pieces are visualized with their color initial ('W' for white, 'B' for black) followed by their symbol ('p' for pawns).
 For example, "Wp" for white pawns.

 ## Functionalities Implemented